Setting realistic spinning goals

 The more stressful our daily lives, the more I believe in the need to carve out a bit of quiet time for spinning.
 For lots of folks, group competitions such as Spinzilla can serve as reminders to ourselves that we need to create this time, whatever that may be, and bring it forward into our routines.
 For others, though, such events can feel like added pressure, like just another "should."

+So practice self-compassion and let your spinning goals emerge from what makes sense for you right now.
 The time I spend spinning is meditative and replenishing, and for those reasons it's something that I do my best to make time for.
 It really doesn't matter how many miles you spin, only that you participate in the act of spinning itself.